Skip to content

 8. Willingness to align with the curatorial vision presented by Singleton Council.

-9. Flexibility to work with different Council departments and to regulatory outlines.
+9. Flexibility to work with different Council departments and to regulatory guidelines.

 EOI APPLICATION PROCESS

 Applications are to be submitted through the Singleton Arts + Cultural Centre website.
-Please read the application criteria carefully before applying.
-Applications close at 5PM on Friday 18th of August, 2023
+Please read the application criteria carefully before applying – See online application link at the bottom of this page.

 All applicants are to provide the following: